BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/README.md

 **Add a tool:** append an entry to `_data/tools.yml`.
 Set `domain` to one of the ids in `_data/domains.yml`, pick `status` (`stable` / `beta` / `data`), and add `featured: true` to surface it on the homepage.
 No template editing needed.
+To list a tool under more than one domain, add `also_in: [id, id]` — it stays under its primary `domain` (which still drives the module breadcrumb and related-tools list) and additionally appears when filtering by any listed domain.

 **Add a physics domain:** add to `_data/domains.yml` (with a [Tabler icon](https://tabler.io/icons) name); a filter pill and homepage tile